-LD 1577, An Act to Fund the Agreement with Certain Judicial Department Employees - Public Laws 2013, chapter 426.
-This emergency law became effective on July 16.
+LD 1577, An Act to Fund the Agreement with Certain Judicial Department Employees - Enacted and Pending the Governor's Action.

-This bill was one of about twenty bills that were sent to the Governor just before the session adjourned on July 10.
-The Governor signed this bill into law as an emergency measure on July 16.
-This law authorizes funding of the biennium for the collective bargaining agreement reached by the Judicial Branch and the four bargaining units representing Judicial Branch employees.
-This law also provides for equitable treatment of employees that are not subject to collective bargaining.
+This bill is one of about twenty bills that were sent to the Governor just before the session adjourned, allowing the Governor to hold this bill until the Legislature reconvenes.
+This bill authorizes funding of the biennium for the collective bargaining agreement reached by the Judicial Branch and the four bargaining units representing Judicial Branch employees.
+This bill also provides for equitable treatment of employees that are not subject to collective bargaining.